wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-o365-certs.md

 - If you only see one certificate, and the NotAfter date is within 5 days, you need to generate a new certificate by executing the following steps.

-- To generate a new certificate, execute the following command at a PowerShell command prompt: `PS C:\>Update-ADFSCertificate –CertificateType token-signing`.
+- To generate a new certificate, execute the following command at a PowerShell command prompt: `PS C:\>Update-ADFSCertificate -CertificateType token-signing`.

-- Verify the update by running the following command again: PS C:\>Get-ADFSCertificate –CertificateType token-signing
+- Verify the update by running the following command again: PS C:\>Get-ADFSCertificate -CertificateType token-signing
 - Next, to manually update Office 365 federation trust properties, follow these steps.

 Two certificates should be listed now, one of which has a NotAfter date of approximately one year in the future and for which the IsPrimary value is False.